MordantWastrel/cf_swarm/part2-beforeyoubegin/chapter1.md

 # Part 2: Before You Begin

-This is the shortest section of the guide.

 One of the great things about containerized deployments is that you don't need very much to get started.
 The whole idea behind containers is that they're standardized, so even though you may have some customization to perform, you're not going to be reinventing any wheels.

 ## Requirement \#1: A Computer and an Internet Connection